-In response to the analysis of data and feedback from educational partners, the district has made several adjustments to the actions and metrics under Goal 1, which aims to provide students with educational access and social-emotional programs provided by appropriately credential teachers, highly qualified support staff, adopted instructional materials, resources, and technology in safe and clean learning environments.
+In response to the analysis of data and feedback from educational partners, the district has made several adjustments to the actions and metrics under Goal 1.
+The metrics added to Goal 1 also target the school sites with student groups with the lowest performing outcomes in ELA, Math, and Chronic Absenteeism from the 2023 California School Dashboard to measure effectiveness of the actions.
+This goal aims to provide students with educational access and social-emotional programs provided by appropriately credential teachers, highly qualified support staff, adopted instructional materials, resources, and technology in safe and clean learning environments.
 The following changes are designed to enhance the effectiveness and accuracy of measuring progress towards the goal.

 - 1. Transportation (Action 1.1): While the action itself remains unchanged, there is a shift in the metric used to asses its impact.
 This action previously included school connectedness and will now measure attendance and improved chronic absenteeism.
 This change aims to focus on eliminating barriers for students. - 2.
-New Teacher Induction (Action 1.5): This action will be eliminated in Goal 1 and be integrated as part of Goal 2, which includes coaching and support for new and veteran instructional staff.
-By integrating this action as part of Goal 2, that focuses on academic programs and tiered supports, will ensure a targeted focus on preparing new and veteran teachers, ensuring student academic achievement. - 3.
+New Teacher Induction (Action 1.5): This action will be eliminated in Goal 1 and be integrated as part of Goal 2.
+Action 2.2 includes coaching and support for new and veteran instructional staff.
+By integrating this action as part of Goal 2, that focuses on academic programs and tiered supports, will ensure a targeted focus on preparing new and veteran teachers, ensuring student academic achievement.
+Action 2.2 in the 24-25 LCAP. - 3.
 Safe and Maintained Facilities (Action 1.9): This action will remain unchanged but a change will be made in the metric used to assess effectiveness.
 This action will include the Facilities Inspection Tool (FIT) as reference to ensure sites are safe and in good repair.